Customer Experience Strategy: 5 Creative Ways to Boost Brand Loyalty

 Technique one: Butchers Paper X Sharpie

 This technique is comprehensive, but it's the simplest.
 I use it in branding workshops as it allows you to easily see gaps.
-Grab a giant sheet of paper.
-I use a butcher's block, Sharpies, and coloured pens.
+Grab a giant sheet of paper and thick pens.
+I use a butcher's block, Sharpies (or Posca pens are great), and coloured pens.

 On the left, write "customer meet (insert your brand name)".
 On the right, "customer leaves review".

-Now, write out all the steps in between.
+Now, write out all the steps that transitions them from cold lead to warm lead, to superfans.
 You might have lots of different ways they meet your brand.
+Here's some examples to get your customer journey started.

 • Phone call